HOW TO BELIEVE IN GOD

 is in effect more than

-willing to reveal himself, to each one of us, when we do open ourselves to him
+willing to reveal himself, to each one of us, when we do open ourselves

 I have chosen to arrange

 knowledge of God and our

-I present details later, but I found that actual evidence of God’s
+Getting back to my hint above, I found that actual evidence of God’s

-presence, that was most convincing to me, was available from two
+presence, that was most ‘convincing’ to me, was available from two

 sources – one from each of the two specific areas for gathering